 Armed with your shopping list, keep in mind how long you are staying in this one location.
 If you are only staying a couple of nights you won’t need to buy large items, like a bottle of oil.
 If you are staying at least a week you could.
-Remember, you may need to throw it away at the end of your stay, unless you can carry it to your next destination!
+Remember, you may need to throw it away at the end of your stay, unless you can carry it to your next destination or leave it for the next traveller!
 But think of alternatives as well, what I mean is, instead of cooking in oil, shallow fry in a little butter!

 Keep Meals Simple

 Making meals while travelling can be difficult, particularly making meals with loads of ingredients.
-There are plenty of easy recipes, that require few ingredients and limited utensils to make.
+I find it best to stick with simple recipes.
+There are plenty of easy recipes, that require few ingredients and limited utensils to make and are tasty and nutritious.
 Here are some of my suggested easy to make meals.

 One trick to cooking while travelling is to stick with easy-to-make meals that don’t require a lot of ingredients and utensils to make.
-One of my favourite meals is Spaghetti Bolognaise.
-You can access my recipe at my website Travellers Fare – Fast and Fabulous Meals for Travellers.
-Here is the link to my Easy Peasy Spaghetti Bolognaise recipe.
-By the way, more suggestions can be found in my cookbook Travellers Fare – Fast and Fabulous Meals for Travellers.
+One of my favourite meals is Spaghetti Bolognaise and Curry Sausage Risotto.
+You can find plenty more easy to make meals on my recipe blog Travellers Fare or in my ebook Travellers Fare – Fast and Fabulous Meals for Travellers.

 I suggest you think about your favourite meals, the ones you know you can cook and work out how you can cook them with limited utensils and ingredients.
 My suggestions for easy meals include omelet’s, stir fries, noodles, rice and pasta dishes.
 I also throw together some mean salads from the fresh supplies from the local markets.
 The top 5 most eaten foods in the world are: